The inside story of the SSC Tuatara’s harrowing land-speed record run

 The Tuatara hit 331.15 mph, but it wasn’t out of steam.
 The car had more to give.

-The car was still accelerating at the end.
+Seventh gear in the automated manual transmission was never reached, the car was still accelerating at the end.
 Acceleration hadn’t slowed to the point that the car was gaining 1 mph every couple of seconds.
 It was still pulling.

 “The car was not (at) the limit.
 I was the limit today, due to conditions,” Webb told Shelby.